liferay/liferay-docs/discover/portal/articles/02-starting-site-development/03-creating-and-managing-pages.markdown

 ![Figure 2.13: The Permissions offer a plethora of options for each role.](../../images/04-web-content-page-permissions.png)

 Congratulations!
-You've just changed the permissions for this page so only site administrators can view it.
+You've changed the permissions for this page so only site administrators can view it.
 Any users you add to this role can now see the page.
 Other users, even members of this site, won't have permission to see it.

 Pages in Liferay are as flexible as pages you'd create manually without a portal.
 Using a point and click interface, you can define your site any way you want.
 You can create and remove pages, export and import them, set their layouts, define how they are indexed by search engines and more.
-You've also been introduced to Liferay's concept of sites.
-Again, using a point and click interface, you can create multiple web sites and define how users can access them, whether they are linked to a domain name and create all of their pages.

 You now understand how to manage pages in Liferay Portal.
 It's time to move on to adding content to those pages.
 Liferay's Web Content Management (WCM) is a